-Desktop Central's asset management feature provides up-to-date information about the software and hardware used across the organization along with web-based inventory management.
+Endpoint Central's asset management feature provides up-to-date information about the hardware and software used across the organization along with web-based inventory management.

-The Patch Management feature provides various options to ensure that all Linux machines on your network are up to date with critical/recent security patches for Linux.
+The Patch Management feature provides various options to ensure that all Linux machines on your network are up to date with critical/recent security patches and non-security updates (only for Red Hat machines), for Linux.

 Note: Remote control will work only if the X Window GUI component is available in agent computers.

 Gain access to comprehensive reports on asset details, patch management, software deployment, and custom reports.